 “SURE!
 20 min?” was the response that she typed, followed by her “happy-face” symbol.

-She knew she could use those Memorized Purchase Orders to get this little task knocked out before noon!
-That meant she could enjoy her well-deserved lunch with Gail…
+She knew she could use those Memorized Purchase Orders to get this little task knocked out before she left to enjoy her well-deserved lunch with Gail…

 - As a business owner or bookkeeper, are you struggling with an overwhelming load of data entry tasks?

 - Do you regularly face detail or complexity in Purchase Orders, Estimates, recurring bank drafts, credit card payments, or other transactions which cause you to procrastinate, miss discounts, incur penalties, or make mistakes?